wordofwarning/wordofwarning.org/socialexperiment/index.md

 #### Details
 Entry: FREE, there's no need to book… just turn up!

-Dates: Thursdays 6 February, 22 May, 17 July, 27 November 2025.<br>Times: to be confirmed.
+Dates: Thursdays 6 February, 22 May, 17 July, 27 November 2025.<br>Times: in the evening (start/finish to be confirmed).

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a> (space 0 & bar), Oxford Rd, Manchester, M15 6JA

 #### Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works may involve interaction and/or participation; specific warnings will be listed [here](/warnings).
+Content Warnings: some works may involve interaction and/or participation; specific warnings will be listed [here](/warnings) about a week before each event.

-Features: a small number of Live Art & contemporary performance works with varied content.<br>*NB* works will occur in Space 0 and/or the bar on the ground floor and will vary in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.
+Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed about a week before each event.<br>*NB* works will occur in Space 0 &/or the bar on Contact's step-free ground floor, and will vary in format — they could be roaming, seated, standing, spoken word, visual, immersive, &/or participatory.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

 #### Artists
-Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in a Social Experiment… For details and to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>
+Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in these events.

+**For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**

 #### Credits
 [Social Experiment](/hab/socialexperiment) produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.